anwala/teaching-network-science/spring-2023/homework/hw5-group/README.md

 * Analysis is sound and code provided for computing metrics.
 Documented (comments and Readmes) Python scripts (not Notebooks) were used.
 Code is modular (uses separate files/functions) and reusable (no hard-coding).
 * Report includes problem summary/questions, code snippets, and is clearly written: well-organized and includes few typos/grammatical errors

-5. **Final report/Presentation (max 8 points assigned to all members)**: this is a single report that summarizes all effort taken to accomplish the group tasks.
+**Subtask 5, Final report/Presentation (max 8 points assigned to all members):** this is a single report that summarizes all effort taken to accomplish the group tasks.
 It must present/introduce the problem and have sections that document how each subtask was accomplished to address the project research questions.

 **Grading rubric**